 Welcome to the U. S. Forest Service Colorado Roadless Rule

 On July 3, 2012, the Colorado Roadless Rule became effective with the publication of the final rule in the Federal Register.
 The rule applies to 4.2 million acres of National Forest roadless areas within Colorado and conserves roadless area values for future generations, while providing for activities important to the citizens and economy of Colorado.
-The final rule reflects the views and concerns of thousands of people who expressed interest during the rule-making process.
-From July 2006 to June 2012, there were five public comment periods resulting in more than 310,000 comments from people throughout the country.

 Final Rule - (pdf - 496k)